 The Inflation Reduction Act: what you need to know

-Resources to save you money and energy
+Resources to save you energy and money

-Interested in sharing resources with your community?
+Interested in supporting clean energy projects within with your community?

-Understanding the Inflation Reduction Act
+Understanding the Terms

-yellow piggy bank
+piggy bank

-MN Map
+MN map

 What residents need to know

 Clean Vehicle Tax Credits must be initiated and approved at the time of sale.
 The tax credit may be provided in the form of cash, down payment, or partial payment for the EV.
-Find details at IRS Transferring Clean Vehicle Tax Credits Information for Consumers [PDF].

 NEW VEHICLES